Asha Iman Veal's curatorial work advocates solidarity and collaborative dialogues between communities separated by geographic or political distance.

-Here is a full narrative of my career history, The Illustrated Story of How I Cut My Teeth, OR a direct jump to the most recent several years of my training and work dedicated to visual contemporary.
+Here's a full narrative of my career history, The Illustrated Story of How I Cut My Teeth, OR a direct jump to the most recent years of my work dedicated to visual contemporary.
 I've spent the past 15+ years exploring the arts as a field of public discourse that's capable to reimagine and propose new frameworks.

 What else?
 I was born and raised in Northern California, and trained there, in New York, and in Chicago.